maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW3/HW3-report.md

 ### Data Wrangling

-First we used open refine to clean the data and get rid of any unnecessary headers and footers in the *.xls* file and converted it into *.csv* file.
-Then we extracted the two columns *'Procedure'* and *'Number of Procedures'* as only these columns were required for the plotting the Multiple Line Chart.
-After getting the *.csv* file, we used python to further manipulate and process the data.
+First, we used Open Refine to clean the data and get rid of any unnecessary headers and footers in the *.xls* file and converted it into a *.csv* file.
+Then we extracted the two columns *'Procedure'* and *'Number of Procedures'* as only these columns were required for plotting the Multiple Line Chart.
+After getting the *.csv* file, we used Python to further manipulate and process the data.
 This was a complex process, hence, will be discussed in points:

 #### For Multiple Line Chart: